ConnorCorbin/30-Seconds-Of-Spanish/src/components/text-label/TextLabel.md

 Text Label features:

 * Render label with passed in text
-* Pass both onClick and onKeyPress functions to execute when onClick and ononKeyPress event is fired
+* Pass both onClick and onKeyPress functions to execute when onClick and onKeyPress event is fired

 Consumed components: